 September is when the temperature begins to drop a little bit in Canada.
 Toronto’s average temperature is 22°C (the high), and the average low is 13°C. While the first half of the month still feels like summer, as the month starts to wear on, the temperatures feel more fall-like.

-Montreal sees September averages of 20°C, Vancouver sees similar temperatures, but Yukon falls to more chilly highs hovering around 13°C. Though it is colder in September than the previous months, temperatures do not yet dip below freezing in many places.
+Montreal sees September averages of 20°C, so it’s a great time to enjoy all the Montreal activities with the family, Vancouver sees similar temperatures, but Yukon falls to more chilly highs hovering around 13°C. Though it is colder in September than the previous months, temperatures do not yet dip below freezing in many places.
 Jasper, in Alberta, still sees daily highs in the late teens, but with cold nights (lows of 3°C).

 Weather in Canada in October